1994–95 Liga Indonesia Premier Division: Background

 The league started in 1994.
 The lack of ticket sales in Galatama and the lack of commercial aspects in Perserikatan made PSSI take a bold decision.
 The Indonesian football association decided to form a new fully professional league called the Liga Indonesia Premier Division as a merger of Galatama and Perserikatan.

 Due to the merger, there were 34 inaugural clubs in the league.
 Two clubs that should have been relegated to the First Division, Persiba and PS Bengkulu were allowed to compete while PS Aceh Putra chose to withdraw.
-To solve this issue, the league is split into two regional divisions with each division consisting 17 clubs.
-The top four clubs from each division then entered the second stage which is played in a group stage format consisting of two groups of four.
+To solve this issue, the league is split into two regional groups of 17 clubs each.
+The top four clubs from each region then entered the second stage which is played in a group stage format consisting of two groups of four.
 Then, the top two clubs from each group proceed to the knockout stage (semifinals and final) where they will play for the title.

 The shift of the league to a more commercial form has made PSSI move to find sponsors to sustain the wheels of the league.
 Dunhill, a cigarette manufacturer from the UK is the first company to dive in and become the inaugural title sponsor of the league.
 As a result of this sponsorship, Dunhill poured funds up to Rp4.5 billion per season and provided subsidies of Rp100 million for each Premier Division club.
 Dunhill also gave a prize of Rp75 million for the champions, Rp50 million for the runners-up, and Rp25 million for the league's best player.
 The funds provided by Dunhill were pretty high for financial standards in 1994.
 Thus, the Liga Indonesia Premier Division was then given the name Liga Dunhill.

 Before the league started, PSSI also lifted the ban for foreign players to compete in the league that was active since 1982.
 This resulted in some high-profile signings with clubs signing seasoned veterans of the world stage.